-The turntable models you can fiund in auna's online shop are characterized by extreme attention to detail, excellent build quality, and an extremely affordable price.
-Using one of our record players, designed to work independently as portable turntables or to be connected to an hi fi system, you can rediscover the warm sound of your vinyl, for relaxing listening at home or at parties and other events.
+Our turntable models are characterized by extreme attention to detail and excellent build quality.
+Our record players are designed to work independently as portable record players or to be connected to an hi fi system.
+Using one of our turntable record players, you can rediscover the warm sound of your vinyl.

 Bases, plate and motor

 Regardless of the material used for the base of the turntable, you will find low rubber feet at the bottom.
 So the turntable is firmly supported on the surface.

 As a general rule, the heavier it is, the better, as it will be more stable.
 And offer so more capacity to absorb vibrations.
 The mechanism of the turntables allows us to classify the turntables in: